 In addition, humanity as portrayed in Star Trek has a predilection for classic art, literature and music.
 Spock, Picard, Data, Janeway or the Doctor, for instance, appear to be fond of Earth's culture just up to the 19th century.
 Above all the Shakespeare references in Star Trek are innumerable.
 Even though Shakespeare is arguably the greatest writer of English literature and will still be in the 24th century, there is hardly a place for anyone else.
 There are comparably few examples of a 23rd or 24th century equivalent of a popular culture, much less of something like a subculture.
-Homosexuality apparently exists neither as a subculture nor as a generally accepted way of living.
+Homosexuality was not visible in the five classic series, and is only featured the more recent incarnations.
 A number of crew members such as Tom Paris or Trip Tucker are very much interested in the TV programs, movies, music and cars of the 20th century, and in VOY: "Real Life" we get an impression what a 24th century Klingon-flavored subculture on Earth could look like, when the Doctor's holo-son brings his Klingon friends home.
 But overall, pop culture of any age seems to alienate many Starfleet officers, like the punk in the bus in "Star Trek IV" or Cochrane's Steppenwolf music in "First Contact" (although I am sure at least Riker liked it).
 Once again, however, it is necessary to annotate that we customarily do not see "ordinary" human beings but officers and crewmen with a special education.

 While the comparison to other science fiction franchises is not supposed to be the topic of this article, is Star Trek in any way less diverse than other science fiction?
 All science fiction has in common that it can't simply rely on what is customary in the "real world".
 It needs quickly recognizable fictional concepts, of future technology as well as of utopian political systems and of alien cultures.
 This is why we are likely to see a good deal of symbolism.
 It is a matter of personal preference whether this approach is deemed unrealistic.
 But ultimately only a meticulous documentary can depict a totally realistic and fair scenario, one with technologies just as societies that really work.
 The success of fiction is up to the writers, who need to come up with a certain fictional quality, and to the viewers, who need to be ready to suspend disbelief.